oskarhane/suber/README.md

 ## Use cases
 ### Regular
-It can be used as the main message bus / event emitter / pubsub in an application to keep components separated without any dependencies (except for suber) and be able to communicate.
+It can be used as the main eventbus / pubsub in an application to keep components separated without any dependencies (except for suber) and be able to communicate.